 HOW YOU CAN HELP

 Caddo Lake Institute is proud to work with local communities, organizations and individuals to protect the unique treasure that is Caddo Lake.
 Below are our current funding needs.
 We ask that you take a look with the hopes you may find a program you would like to support.

-Be a part of history – touch a pre-historic fish – share in the joy of restoring the international treasure that is Caddo Lake.
-Adopt your Paddlefish today (there are only 12!)
+Be a part of local history – interact with a prehistoric fish – share in the joy of restoring the international treasure that is Caddo Lake.
+Adopt your Paddlefish today!

 WATER QUALITY & POLLUTION MONITORING

-For 20 years, CLI has monitored water quality in Caddo Lake and has assembled one of the best databases on trends in water quality in the state.
-The information has also helped CLI identify pollution hotspots and work with the responsible parties.
+For 30 years, CLI has monitored water quality in Caddo Lake and has assembled one of the best databases on trends in water quality in the state.
+The information has also helped CLI identify pollution hot spots and work with the responsible parties.
 CLI’s current goal is to expand the work to focus on nutrients that create toxic algae blooms and that “fertilize” giant salvinia and other aquatic invasive species.
 We do not have a funder for testing in Louisiana.

 INVASIVE SPECIES MANAGEMENT